 Ravenna is a tiny city located in the state of Kentucky.
-With a population of 561 people and just one neighborhood, Ravenna is the 321st largest community in Kentucky.
-Much of the housing stock in Ravenna was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 554 people and just one neighborhood, Ravenna is the 321st largest community in Kentucky.
+Ravenna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Ravenna, you'll notice that it is more blue-collar than most other communities in America.
 37.60% of Ravenna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ravenna is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Ravenna who work in office and administrative support (16.00%), sales jobs (12.00%), and food service (8.40%).

-Ravenna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ravenna doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Ravenna is quite a bit lower than the national average among all cities of 21.84%: just 12.07% of people here over 25 have a bachelor's degree or an advanced degree.